Was this article helpful?

 npm run publish_entries

-Your content types may have thousands of entries and assets and unpublishing them manually can be a tedious task.
+Your content types may have thousands of entries and assets and unpublishing them one at a time can be a tedious task.
 Using this script, you can automate the process of unpublishing all entries and assets of the stack that were published on a particular environment.

 bulkUnpublish :{